 - Travel and accommodation expenses according to the German Federal Travel Expenses Law for supervising university teachers for one trip of up to 10 days

-- undertaken by the home university teacher to Germany to monitor progress
+– to Germany to monitor progress

-- undertaken by the German university teacher to the home university of the scholarship holder to take part in final examinations.
-(Are these details really necessary here?)
+– to your home university to take part in final examinations.

-The nature of the trips should be specified in the work and time schedule submitted with the application.
+Please indicate the trips in the works and time schedule submitted with the application.